echo-webkom/cenv/README.md

 ## Install

-Copy and run the following command. cenv will be put in `/usr/local/bin`.
+Copy and run the following command. cenv will be put in `$HOME/.local/bin`.
+Make sure that the directory is in your `$PATH`.

 ```sh
 curl -fsSL https://raw.githubusercontent.com/echo-webkom/cenv/refs/heads/main/install.sh | bash